Quick Start Guide

 Sign up and get your API key from dashboard.safeprompt.dev

-2. Install (Optional)
+2. Install the SDK (Optional)

 3. Validate User Prompts